BrianShiroe/calbi-luka/README.md

 ## 📊 Sample Feeds and Demonstration Data

-<ins>This system includes sample video feeds and data to demonstrate its functionality and for generating reports.</ins>
+<ins>This system includes sample video feeds and data within the repository for demonstration purposes and to support report generation.</ins>

 ## ‼️Important Note: Mobile Notifications